 - Average revenue is at least $3,000 per month

 - 660+ FICO score

 This is a great alternative for business owners who don’t qualify for stricter revenue requirements that we’ve seen from other lenders.

-Kabbage offers 6, 12, and 18-month loan terms with no prepayment penalties.
+The American Express Business Line of Credit offers 6, 12, and 18-month loan terms with no prepayment penalties.
 However, you will pay a fixed monthly fee in addition to the financing rate.
-The monthly fee ranges from 1.5% to 10% of the principal loan amount.
 The good news is that there are no prepayment penalties if you want to pay your balance off early.

 Lending Club offers a wide range of loan options.
 In addition to business loans, they provide auto refinancing, personal loans, and patient solutions for healthcare bills.
-Altogether, over three million customers have borrowed $50+ billion from Lending Club.
+Altogether, over four million customers have borrowed $80+ billion from Lending Club.

 Lending Club is another loan marketplace, similar to Lendio, which we reviewed earlier.
 However, Lending Club stands out because it’s a P2P lending network.

 The money you borrow can come from individual investors.

 In general, P2P lending has a reputation for high-interest rates since it involves more risk for the investor.
 But Lending Club has rates as low as 4.99% for qualifying borrowers.